Terracotta-OSS/jira-site/issues/CDV-63.md

 <div markdown="1" class="comment">

 Assigning to Kirkham for now.
-If we have a fix in the near term (i.e. before the NTT fix release)\1 we should fix this in the Judah branch and main
+If we have a fix in the near term (i.e. before the NTT fix release)\_ we should fix this in the Judah branch and main

 </div>